 Female Soemmerring’s gazelles will live in herds with other females, whereas males typically are solitary unless mating.
 A female will have one calf at a time.

 - Near Threatened

 - Extinct in the Wild

 The Soemmerring's Gazelle's wild population is decreasing.

-These graceful gazelles once ranged in herds of hundreds across northeast Africa's scrub and dry grasslands.
-Today they're reduced to a much smaller range, and now live in groups of only 15-20 animals.
-The reasons for their decline include overhunting and habitat destruction from overgrazing of livestock.
+Soemmering’s gazelles once ranged in herds of hundreds across northeast Africa's scrub and dry grasslands.
+Today they are reduced to a much smaller range due to overhunting and habitat destruction.
+They now live in groups of only 15 to 20 animals.

 The Saint Louis Zoo participates in the Association of Zoos and Aquariums' Species Survival Program for Soemmering’s gazelles.
 We support a herd in Red Rocks at the Zoo.
 Learn more about how we are helping Soemmerring's gazelles in the wild through the Saint Louis Zoo WildCare Institute Center for Conservation in the Horn of Africa.